 Here’s some “better” places to donate board games:

 Board Game Storage

 When it comes to finding places to store board games, sometimes this can get a little tricky.
 Game boxes are pretty awkward, and usually they’re all different sizes.
 You can stack them on shelves or stand them up vertically to make them easier to grab and go (just make sure the contents are all in zip-bags).

-I keep our personal games in the hutch in our living room because we play most games at our dining room table.
-But my son also has some games he only plays with other kids, so he keeps those in his bedroom.
-A lot of my clients end up choosing to keep their games in a hall closet or playroom, which also works great.
+We keep our games right out in the open on a hutch in our basement “man cave” now.
+But at our old house we kept them inside the hutch (photo above) in our living room.
+A lot of my previous organizing clients end up choosing to keep their games in a hall closet or playroom, which also works great.
 If you’re short on space, it’s totally okay to keep them under a bed, too.

 Head over to visit me on Instagram and TikTok @lelaburris.
 I share organizing, decluttering, and cleaning tips and hacks every single day in both my feed and Stories.
 You’ll never run out of ideas and inspo!
 Make sure you follow along, then shoot me a DM to say hi.
 I love meeting new friends who love organization as much as I do!